rohandass58/invoices/README.md

     DELETE /api/invoice_details/<invoice_detail_id>/: Delete a specific invoice detail.

 For more information on API usage and authentication, please refer to the API documentation.
-Contributing

-Contributions to this project are welcome.
-To contribute, follow these steps:

-    Fork the repository.
-    Create a new branch for your feature or bug fix.
-    Make your changes and commit them.
-    Push the changes to your forked repository.
-    Submit a pull request to the original repository.

-Please follow the project's code of conduct and contribution guidelines.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.